-Alongside her journalism work, Joanna has written comedy for BBC Radio Scotland, UK Greetings, The Release The Clowns podcast and is part of a sketch group that has performed at four Camden Fringe festivals.
+Alongside her journalism work, Joanna has written comedy for BBC Radio Scotland, Greeting Card companies, The Release The Clowns podcast and is part of a sketch group that has performed at four Camden Fringe festivals.
 She has recently returned from a 21-night run of her Edinburgh Fringe show 'I am not Phoebe Waller-Bridge", where she performed to sell-out crowds.

 In 2018, Joanna wrote, produced and directed a pilot episode of her sitcom Old.
 She is also a consultant for the largest community of independent comedy creators, The Comedy Crowd.